qcscine/molassembler/documents/ring-perception.rst

   for enforcing coplanarity)
 - Overall, not too hot on imitating RDKit.
 Much prefer to use URF
 - URF needs Vismara's algorithm
+- Settled on packaging URF using the RingDecomposerLib.
+Details in relevant commit.

 RDKIT Figueras' algorithm